-Live streaming has quickly become one of the most popular ways to promote your brand, products, or services.
+Live streaming for business has quickly become one of the most popular ways to promote your brand, products, or services.
 Even the largest television broadcasters are now live streaming both breaking events and regular shows.
 The way people consume content has changed drastically.

 Live streaming is a great option if you are serious about putting your business on the map.

 - Introduce the concept of live streaming for businesses

 - Discuss what makes it effective

 - Run through the process of setting up a professional live stream

 - Share how to get started with Ecamm Live

 Human behavior is driven by a wide variety of factors.
 There is a psychological element to live streaming that makes it so appealing to audiences.